Saunved/mint-css/README.md

 ![alt text](./themes.gif "Themes GIF")

 ## Quickstart (for designers or non-web developers)
-1. Clone (download) this repository
+1. Download the latest release [here](https://github.com/Saunved/mint-css/releases)
 2. Open the ```index.html``` file in Chrome/Firefox to view the project in its default state

 That's it!
 If you wish to change themes or play with the code files, keep reading.